-Studying Maths prepares students or ...
+Studying Maths prepares students for:

-• Unit 1&2 General Maths
+Unit 1&2 General Maths

-Maths: Advanced CORE
+Maths: Advanced

 "Don't cheat when measuring length, weight, or quantity.
 Use honest scales and weights and measures.
-I am GOD, your God." - Leviticus 19:35
+I am God, your God."

+- Leviticus 19:35

-Advanced Maths prepares students to take Math Methods or Specialist Maths in VCE.
-This mathematics stream is recommended for students interested in pursuing tertiary study in fields such as engineering, commerce, biomedicine and science.
-Topics include: indices, algebra, coordinate geometry, simultaneous linear equations and inequalities, quadratic equations, trigonometry, polynomials and proportion probability.
+Advanced Maths prepares students for the VCE Maths Methods or Specialist Maths pathway in Year 11.
+This pathway is recommended for students interested in pursuing tertiary study in fields such as Engineering, Commerce, Biomedicine, and Science.
+Concepts include: Statistics and Probability, Quadratic equations, Indices, Surds and Polynomials, Trigonometry and Measurement including the use of the CAS Calculator throughout the year.

-Studying Advanced Maths...
+Studying Advanced Maths:

-• is highly recommended if considering enrolment into one Unit 1&2 Math Methods or Unit 1&2 Specialist Maths
+Highly recommended if considering enrolment into one Unit 1&2 Math Methods or Unit 1&2 Specialist Maths "Suppose one of you wants to build a tower.
+Won't you first sit down and estimate the cost to see if you have enough money to complete it?"